BinFlip/dotscope/README.md

 - **Efficient memory access** - Memory-mapped file access with minimal allocations and reference-based parsing
 - **Complete metadata analysis** - Parse all ECMA-335 metadata tables and streams
 - **Assembly modification** - Edit metadata tables, heaps, and PE structures with validation and integrity checking
+- **Method injection** - Add new methods, classes, and metadata to existing assemblies with high-level builders
 - **High-performance disassembly** - Fast CIL instruction decoding with control flow analysis
+- **CIL encoding** - Generate CIL bytecode with label-based exception handling for method modification
 - **Native PE operations** - Manage imports, exports, and native interoperability features
 - **Cross-platform** - Works on Windows, Linux, macOS, and any Rust-supported platform
 - **Memory safe** - Built in Rust with comprehensive error handling and fuzzing